 The Informed Citizen Book Club announces our May book choice of Dark Money: The Hidden History of the Billionaires Behind the Rise of the Radical Right by Jane Mayer.
 The publisher asks: Why is America living in an age of profound economic inequality?
-Why, despite the desperate need to address climate change, have even modest … More Book Club Reads Dark Matter in May
+Why, despite the desperate need to address climate change, have even modest … More Book Club Reads Dark Money in May

 We have all seen films that entertain.
 Occasionally, we find a film that touches our hearts.
 Even more rarely, we see a film that calls us to action.
 These rare works bring stories into our lives in a way that transforms our understanding of the human experience and compels our involvement.
 It is just these … More When is a Film Festival MORE Than a Film Festival?